AhoyGamers/Balachu/README.md

 Once you've installed both lovely and Steammodded, download the [latest release](https://github.com/AhoyGamers/Balachu/releases/tag/Releases) zip file from the **Releases** tab and put the folder inside it in your Balatro Mods folder (`%APPDATA%/Balatro/Mods`).
 That's it!

+## Bugs
+There are currently two bugs that may impact your gameplay experience.
+1) If you continue a run with the balachu deck, the balachu jokers wont be considered common
+2) When selecting balachu deck, all balachu jokers become common permanently Basically, you absolutely have to finish any run with the Balachu deck in one sitting.

 ## Credits
 Created by **The Otterly**